Friction

 Friction example - hand rubbing

 Rubbing hands together generates friction as the surfaces of the hands slide against each other.
-This rubbing action creates resistance and a feeling of traction between the rough areas of the skin, resulting in the production of heat.
+This rubbing action creates resistance and a feeling of traction between the rough areas of the skin and produces heat.
 It is a common method used to warm the hands, especially in colder environments.
-The friction between the hands converts the mechanical energy of the rubbing motion into thermal energy, providing a comforting and warming sensation.
+The friction between the hands converts the mechanical energy of the rubbing motion into thermal energy and provides a comforting and warming sensation.
 Without friction, this simple and effective method of generating warmth would not be possible.

 Ironing